DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ## Basic Layout

-Before we jump right into coding we need to plan out our work.
+Before we jump right into coding, we need to plan out our work.
 Though it can be really fun to just start coding, but without a plan it can be very difficult to break apart a big problem like "make a dice game".

 First, let's go over what our dice game is :